cpina/qnetload/README.md

 sudo make install
 ```

-Then qnetload should be in your path and can be executed just typing qnetload on the command line.
+Then qnetload should be in your path (probably installed in /usr/local/bin) and can be executed just typing qnetload on the command line.

 If it doesn't work for you feel free to contact me (carles@pina.cat) or open a Github bug.
 Please include the output of the commands.